unixorn/awesome-zsh-plugins/README.md

 - [setpath](https://github.com/mys721tx/set_path) - Adds some local paths to your `fpath` and `$PATH`.
 - [shelf](https://github.com/ecmma/shelf) - Utility which can be used to bookmark and access directly any file using mnemonics.
 - [shell-fns](https://github.com/Hdoc1509/shell-fns) - Includes `git`, `neovim`, `npm`, `pip` extended functionality.
+- [shell-proxy](https://github.com/caesar0301/zsh-shell-proxy) - This a pure user-space program, shell-proxy setter, written in Python3 and `zsh`.
 - [shellcolor](https://github.com/SaltedBlowfish/zsh-shellcolor) - Changes the terminal background color based on the presence of a `.shellcolor` in the current directory.
 - [shellfirm](https://github.com/kaplanelad/shellfirm) - Shellfirm is a handy utility to help avoid running dangerous commands without an extra step of approval.
 When risky patterns is detected you will immediately get a small prompt challenge that will verify your action.
 - [shellsense](https://github.com/venopyX/shellsense) - AI-powered ZSH plugin designed to enhance your terminal experience with powerful features and AI-powered capabilities.
 Developed using Python, ShellSense offers a streamlined workflow for various tasks, making your terminal more efficient and user-friendly.